carl-uy/2023-BCIT-MicrosoftPowerBI-Portfolio/README.md

-Here's the text for the README file for the main folder of your portfolio:

 Portfolio Overview
 Welcome to my portfolio, which showcases various projects and datasets highlighting my skills in data analysis, visualization, and management.
 This collection includes comprehensive analyses, specific assignments, and a diverse range of data sources, demonstrating my proficiency in handling and interpreting data across different domains.